 - Which skills could be developed within the existing workforce and how

-- Which skills need to be prioritised in workforce planning.
+- Which skills need to be prioritized in workforce planning.

 Critically, AI can track and respond to skills availability faster than humans.
 Understanding which skills are becoming more available in specific talent pools, and which are drying up, makes it easier to project how well talent teams will be able to meet hiring plans and achieve business goals.